asonib/technomedia/README.md

 ## Delete Account - API
 Deletes all the user data for logged In user(Closes the account).

+`All the chats in the forum by the user will also be deleted.`

 **API Address**: `host/api/user/deleteuser`

 **Validation**: `user token will be verified before deleting the account`